-Students are not allowed to carry any medication (prescribed or over-the-counter) on their person with the exception of inhalers and Epi-Pens (written permission from their physician and permission from the nurse is required.)
+Students are not allowed to carry any medication (prescribed or over-the-counter) on their person with the exception of a prescription inhaler, epinephrine autoinjector (Epi-Pen), insulin/diabetes supplies, or prescription enzyme supplements for cystic fibrosis with written permission from their physician, parent/guardian, and school nurse.
 All other medications must be kept in the nurse's office.
-If the nurse is to administer medication in school, the parents must supply the following:
+If the nurse is to administer medication in school, the parent(s)/guardian(s) must supply the following:

-- A written, signed and dated request from the parent or guardian, with instructions for administering the medication from the student's doctor (form available at Health Office). - A written note from a parent is needed for the student to receive over-the-counter medication. - The medication in the original pharmacy container.
+- A written, signed, and dated request from the parent/guardian, with signed medical orders from the prescribing health care provider (form available in the Health Office or on the Health Services web page). - Written permission from a parent/guardian is needed for the student to receive over-the-counter medication. - The medication must be delivered to the school nurse by a responsible adult in the original pharmacy container. - Only enough medication for thirty days should be delivered to the health office.